List of Cthulhu Mythos deities: Xada-Hgla

+When these two shells open completely, it triggers a blinding nuclear explosion that incinerates everything in the vicinity.
+In fact, there was an instance where Insects from Shaggai controlled scientists, summoned this entity into a nuclear reactor, and attempted to use it as a kind of nuclear weapon.
+Afterward, it typically fades from reality little by little for the time being, and eventually either reforms its form in reality.
+However, in rare cases, it continues to grow larger and larger into infinity after the explosion.

 Xa'ligha

-Xa'ligha (Master of the Twisted Sound or Demon of Dissonance) is an entity made of maddening sound, somehow similar to Tru'Nembra.
+Xa'ligha (Master of the Twisted Sound, Demon of Dissonance) is an Outer God made of maddening sound, somehow similar to Tru'Nembra.
 There is some affinity with the Great Old One Hastur.

+Xathagorra

+Xathagorra (The Avenger, The Spawn of Chaos) is the Outer God who is the son of Azathoth.
+Xathagorra has a purple body, leathery wings, webbed hands, and countless tentacles.

+Xathagorra likely serves the Outer Gods and assists them in their avenging.
+In fact, in “The Fleece of Yaggar,” he carries out Shub-Niggurath’s vengeance.

+Xenophor

+Xenophor (Ultimate god, Maker of all things) is the Outer God who is both a creator and a destroyer, and is said to bring about destruction either for entertainment or out of indifference.
+It guards all the gates of the ethereal world that transcends time and space.
+It corresponds to the version of Azathoth depicted by Jeffery Scott Sims.

 Xexanoth

-Xexanoth is a fictional character from Clark Ashton Smith's Cthulhu Mythos work.
+Xexanoth (Lurking Chaos) is a fictional dark god from Clark Ashton Smith's Cthulhu Mythos work.
 It appears only once in "The Chain of Aforgomon", where it is summoned by the main character.
-Apparently, Xexanoth is the bane and mortal enemy of the time god Aforgomon and, because of Aforgomon likely being an avatar of the Outer God Yog-Sothoth, is probably an Elder or Outer God.
+Apparently, Xexanoth is the bane and mortal enemy of the time god Aforgomon and, because of Aforgomon likely being an avatar of the Outer God Yog-Sothoth, is probably the Outer God.

-Ycnàgnnisssz
+Ycnágnnisssz

-Ycnàgnnisssz is a black, festering, amorphous mass that constantly blasts and erupts violently, spewing out bits of churning lava-like material.
-She spawned the Great Old One Zstylzhemgni.
+Ycnágnnisssz (Foul Lord of realms unknown) is an Outer God who is the black, festering, amorphous mass that constantly blasts and erupts violently, spewing out bits of churning lava-like material.
+It spawned the Great Old One Zstylzhemgni.

+Ycnágnnisssz is to be as ancient as Azathoth and likely to possess power close to his.
+For this reason, Ycnágnnisssz is counted among the progenitors of the pantheon of Cthulhu Mythos deities.